-Meal Breaks: Due to the nature of their jobs, most Head Start employees do not receive a separate lunch break, as their job entails eating with the children; however, there is a pay adjustment that makes provisions for their meal breaks.
+Meal Breaks: You are not allowed to be working during your meal time.
+Make sure you are away from your work area and not working while eating your meal.
+Due to the nature of their jobs, most Head Start employees do not receive a separate lunch break, such as CVT drivers and Head Start staff who as their job entails eating with the children.
+The pay of CVT and Head Start employees makes provisions for their meal breaks.
+Specific information regarding CVT and Head Start pay policies are located in their respective addendum or handbook.